Protect Your Mind (Braveheart)

-"Protect Your Mind (Braveheart)" (also known as "Protect Your Mind (For the Love of a Princess)") is a 1998 song recorded by Turkish-German trance music project DJ Sakin & Friends featuring vocals by singer Janet Taylor.
+"Protect Your Mind (Braveheart)" (also known as "Protect Your Mind (For the Love of a Princess)") is a song performed by Turkish-German trance music project DJ Sakin & Friends featuring vocals by singer Janet Taylor.
 It peaked at No. 1 in Scotland and reached the top 5 in Denmark, Germany, Ireland and the United Kingdom.
 In 1999, it was included on DJ Sakin's first and only album, Walk On Fire.
 "Protect Your Mind" was nominated to the 1999 Echo Awards for best dance single.